 Nevertheless, business models are always evolving together with new technologies.
 Because of that, we have added five new business models based on IoT technology.
 With these new patterns, we want to address the new possibilities brought by connected devices, sensors, and machines.
 The new patterns are Sensor as a Service, Virtualization, Object Self-Service, Object as Point of Sale, and Prosumer.

 Finally, we have updated the illustrations for all the cards, creating a new design with a better feeling for the whole package.
 It also includes some instructions to use the cards.
 The new version of the BMI pattern cards can be purchased on Amazon.de and other European Amazon platforms.
 For more information, please email us at email@example.com.
 If you want some basic advice about how to use the pattern cards, check out the instructions and download the cheatsheet in our blog.
 You can also download a sample of the cards, in a digital format.
-Just fill in the form below, and we will send the cards in pdf format to your inbox.
+Just click on the image below, and you will be redirected to the downloading page.
+We will send the cards in pdf format to your inbox.